dayour/Durable-Copilot-Studio/samples/portable-sdks/python/sub-orchestrations/README.md

 - Using the Emulator
 - Using a deployed Scheduler and Taskhub

-### Running with a Deployed Scheduler and Taskhub rResource
+### Running with a Deployed Scheduler and Taskhub Resource
 1. To create a taskhub, follow these steps using the Azure CLI commands:

 Create a Scheduler: